KasparEtter/ef1p/pages/email/email.md

   the mail submission protocol was forked from [ESMTP](#extended-simple-mail-transfer-protocol) rather than being incorporated into [access protocols](#access-protocols), such as [POP3](#post-office-protocol-version-3) and [IMAP](#internet-message-access-protocol).
-  Unless their email service provider is in a [configuration database](#configuration-database), users have to [configure](#configuration) both their [incoming mail server](#incoming-mail-server) and their [outgoing mail server](#outgoing-mail-server) to this day.
+  Unless their mailbox provider is in a [configuration database](#configuration-database), users have to [configure](#configuration) both their [incoming mail server](#incoming-mail-server) and their [outgoing mail server](#outgoing-mail-server) to this day.
   If they change their passwords, they usually have to enter it twice in their settings.
   Furthermore, it can happen that they can receive messages but cannot send them and vice versa.
   For ordinary users, this is really confusing.
-  This distinction between incoming mail server and outgoing mail server is also the reason why [messages have to be submitted twice](#double-submission-problem) if you want to record the sent messages in your mailbox.
+  The distinction between incoming mail server and outgoing mail server is also the reason why [messages have to be submitted twice](#double-submission-problem) if you want to record the sent messages in your mailbox.
   After two decades of little progress with regard to access protocols,